ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 = 0.1.0 =

 The initial public release of this plugin.
-Switches to an early ClassicPress alpha release.
+Upgrades to an early ClassicPress alpha release.

 == Upgrade Notice ==

 = 0.1.0 =

 The initial public release of this plugin.
-Switches to an early ClassicPress alpha release.
+Upgrades to an early ClassicPress alpha release.